Chutney recipes and other home food preserving recipes.

 Method

+1. Wash squash and slice thinly.
+2. Sprinkle squash and onion in salt and cover in water.
+Leave for two hours and drain.
 3. Mix together the rest of the ingredients and bring to the boil and add the squash and onions.
 Leave off the heat for a further two hours.
+4. Bring to a gentle boil and warm for five minutes.
+5. Pack the vegetables into warmed sterile jars and top with liquid.

 I just love this recipe, when you taste it it starts off with a sweet taste and then you get a straight chilli kick.
 This tastes far better than any sweet chilli sauce you could ever buy.